julienduroure/BleRiFa/_tools/2017-02-06-panel-maker.md

 Current tools that can be added:
 *  Switch bone layer
 *  custom property (for IK/FK switching for example)
+*  Switch scene layer
+*  Any properties of any objects

 # Current limitations
 Panel is currently dynamically generated, and can't be exported (for linking or sharing .blend files outside of using this addon).
 This is on TODO list ;-)